 A note on salt:

 The type of salt you are using is a make or break factor in home cooking.
 My go-to is Murray River Pink Salt for it's ultra fine texture and delicate, mineral flavour.

 A note on tomatoes:

 Not all tinned tomatoes were created equally, so make sure you use the quality your home cooking deserves.
-Try to find BPA tins and choose organic where you can.
+Try to find BPA free tins and choose organic where you can.
 Opt for diced tomatoes for the best texture.